Mdtr3002/pwa-research/README.md

 ## II.
 Origin:

 Apple had been discussing a groundbreaking approach to creating web applications that "look and behave exactly like native apps" long before Google coined the term "Progressive Web Apps."
-In 2007, alongside the launch of the iPhone, Steve Jobs introduced the visionary idea of Web Apps, emphasizing app development around Safari's capabilities and downplaying the need for native apps.
+In 2007, alongside the launch of the iPhone, Steve Jobs introduced the visionary idea of **Web Apps**, emphasizing app development around Safari's capabilities and downplaying the need for native apps.
 However, his enthusiasm waned, and four months later, an SDK for building more efficient native iOS apps was announced.

 ![Chrome developer Alex Russell](/assets/origin.jpg)

-In 2015, Chrome developer Alex Russell and designer Frances Berriman introduced the term "Progressive Web Apps" in an article that called for a fundamental shift in our tools and understanding to "build better experiences across devices and contexts with a single codebase."
+In 2015, Chrome developer **Alex Russell** and designer **Frances Berriman** introduced the term "Progressive Web Apps" in an article that called for a fundamental shift in our tools and understanding to "build better experiences across devices and contexts with a single codebase."
 This concept, an evolution of Apple's original idea enhanced with modern capabilities, received strong support from Google, which has aggressively promoted PWA development.
 Since then, major companies like Google and Microsoft have actively endorsed Progressive Web Apps as a solution to bridge the gap between web and native applications.

 ## III.
 Functionality and Key features: